tejashvi1411/AdClarity-Meta-Ad-Analytics/README.md

 # AdClarity Ad Campaign Analytics

 ##  Summary
 This project analyzes Meta advertising campaigns to evaluate their performance and effectiveness.
-It focuses on key marketing metrics such as impressions, clicks, conversions, and return on investment (ROI).
+It focuses on key marketing metrics such as impressions, clicks and conversions

 The objective is to derive actionable insights that help optimize ad strategies and improve overall campaign performance.